qmtran/openstack-labs/devstack/README.md

   0. Become familiar with the OpenStack Horizon Interface
   0. Launch an instance from the Horizon Interface
   0. Install a DevStack compute node
+  0. Become familiar with adding Security Groups
+  0. Become familiar with adding a Floating IP Address
+  0. Become familiar with the openstack command line utility

 ## Lab 0 - Document IP addresses